NicoHood/HID/Readme.md

 Known Bugs
 ==========
-System Wakeup is currently not working!
+System Wakeup is currently not working on all versions!

 Not tested on the 8u2 (message me if it works!)